Josue-T/riot_ynh/doc/DISCLAIMER.md

 We have put some coarse mitigations into place to try to protect against this situation, but it's still not good practice to do it in the first place.
 See https://github.com/vector-im/riot-web/issues/1977 for more details.

-### Migration from old app name "Riot"

-As this app don't contains any data on the server side no migration was made to migrate from "Riot" to "Element".
-So you just will need to remove Riot and install Element on the same domain (you can change the path) to be able to keep the data on your web browser.
-So the process to migrate to element is the following:

-1. Get the domain of "Riot": `yunohost app setting riot domain`
-2. Remove Riot: `yunohost app remove riot`
-3. Install Element: `yunohost app install element`